oliverbaumann/oliverbaumann.github.io/_pages/about.md

   - /about.html
 ---

 I am an industrial engineer turned organizational scholar.
 I am fascinated by the notion of organizations as complex adaptive systems and by the power of computational approaches for understanding their dynamics.
 My research focuses on questions of organizational design, learning, and adaptation.
-In particular, I have addressed two broad questions: (1) How does organizational design affect a firm’s ability to deal with complex (interdependent) decision problems?
-(2) How does organizational design affect a firm’s ability to learn and adapt?
 My work is mainly theoretical but seeks to build bridges to various application domains such as corporate strategy or new product development.
+In particular, I address two broad questions:

+1. How does organizational design affect a firm’s ability to deal with complex (interdependent) decision problems?
+2. How does organizational design affect a firm’s ability to learn and adapt?

 In addressing these questions, I work primarily with computational models, but have also engaged in in-depth field studies of individual firms as well as conceptual projects.
 Supported by a grant from the Independent Research Fund Denmark (2017-2021), I am currently migrating several computational models of multi-actor organizations into web-based experimental platforms, using them to conduct laboratory and online experiments.
 My research has been published in Administrative Science Quarterly, Advances in Strategic Management, Journal of Management, Organization Science, and the Strategic Management Journal, among others.